PCRE2Project/pcre2/meson/README.md

 library variants enabled.
 The checks include the full build, distinct static and shared compile commands, hidden symbols from PIC static archives embedded in a shared object, GNU-versioned shared exports, installation, and standalone CMake consumers using both shared and static package aliases.
+Static-only, shared-only, and 16-bit-only installations were also checked for exact target availability and valid legacy CMake library variables.

 A Windows GNU cross-build using Zig has also been checked with all code-unit widths and both library variants.
 Release and debug-postfixed DLLs, static